obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

     // [... rest of the code]
 ```

 This will return you a virtual dice roll number as long as you stay under the configured limit.
-None of this code depends directly on obsidian and makes it a good candidate to extract it to a separate function in a separate file.
+None of this code depends directly on Obsidian and makes it a good candidate to extract it to a separate function in a separate file.
 Replace the content of `myplugin.ts` with following code:

 ```ts
 // myplugin.ts